 Dr. Rill’s undergraduate studies were at Indiana University in Bloomington, Indiana.
 She has a Bachelor of Arts in General Studies with an emphasis on the social and behavioral sciences.

-Dr. Gonzalez received her PhD in Sociology from Florida State University in 2011.
+Dr. Lori Gonzalez received her PhD in Sociology from Florida State University in 2011.
 Her major area of focus was Inequalities & Social Justice, with interests in research methodology and quantitative analyses.
 During graduate school she taught several undergraduate courses including Intro to Sociology, Deviance and Social Control (online), and Social Statistics.
 She also developed a new course for the department, “Crime & Society.”
 She was nominated by her students for a teaching award.
 Dr. Gonzalez also published peer-reviewed articles about inequality in the juvenile justice system and presented her work at several professional, academic conferences.

 After graduation, Dr. Gonzalez was employed with the Florida Department of Education (FLDOE).
 She began her career at FLDOE as one of the three SAS programmers responsible for the state’s school grades calculation.
 Despite having no formal SAS training, she was able to quickly pick up the programming language — which is one of the skills that she brings to the Claude Pepper Center.
 Within one year she was promoted to “Research Coordinator.”
 As research coordinator, she directed the major external and internal research activities.
 She also produced several reports for the department and managed several contracts and data sharing agreements.

 Dr. Gonzalez’s interests in inequalities & social justice among the aged led her to the Claude Pepper Center where she works with Dr. Larry Polivka, Scholar-in-Residence.
 Their research focuses on long-term care settings including the Programs of All-inclusive Care for the Elderly, The Green House Project, and international comparisons of long-term care.
 She also programs and analyzes data for the center.